firebase/superstatic/README.md

   * `errorPage` - A file path to a custom error page.
 Defaults to [Superstatic's error page](https://github.com/firebase/superstatic/blob/master/lib/assets/not_found.html).
   * `debug` - A boolean value that tells Superstatic to show or hide network logging in the console.
 Defaults to `false`.
   * `compression` - A boolean value that tells Superstatic to serve gzip/deflate compressed responses based on the request Accept-Encoding header and the response Content-Type header.
 Defaults to `false`.
+  * `symlink` - A boolean value that tells Superstatic to resolve and show also `symlink` files.
+Defaults to `false` to prevent `path traversal attacks`.
   * `gzip` **[DEPRECATED]** - A boolean value which is now equivalent in behavior to `compression`.
 Defaults to `false`.

 ## Providers